jrc03c/js-data-science-helpers/readme.md

 These four values all become properties of the `KMeansPlusPlus` instance (keeping their same names).

-#### `KMeansCV(config)`
+#### `KMeansMeta(config)`

-The constructor for the cross-validated model takes a configuration object argument.
+The constructor for the meta model takes a configuration object argument.
 There are no required properties for this object.
 Optional properties include:

 - `ks` = the _K_-values to test; the default value is the range `[1, 16)`
 - `maxRestarts` = the number of restarts to pass into the constructor of the final fitted model (after finding the best _K_)